WhiskersReneeWe/data_engineering_curriculum/README.md

 # My Data Engineering Curriculum
-### Courses that I am studying right now to be a better full-stack data person.
-This curriculum is purely driven by self interests and inner motivations
+### Courses that I am studying right now in order to be a better full-stack data person.
+This curriculum is purely driven by self interests and inner motivations.
+This only captures the structured part of my learning journey.
+A complete way to learn is to learn as often as I can, and from any type of sources that help me improve my understanding of a whole data process ranging from data engineering to machine learning model deployment.
+It is a fun life-long journey.

 ## Database